 The Extension narrative should convey the scope of the program, reflect a clear and grounded educational strategy, direction, and purpose.
 Your narrative should discern how your program is designed to make a demonstrable impact.
 It should incorporate a plan for the systematic process of collecting and analyzing data to determine the extent to which a program or curriculum achieved its intended outcomes/impacts, demonstrating best practices in program evaluation.
 If you have questions about program evaluation, please reach out to Dr. Lola Adedokun.
-Her team in Program and Staff Development provides technical guidance, trainings, and resources to build and sustain the capacity of UK Extension faculty.
+Dr. Ken Jones also supports extension faculty development.
+They provide technical guidance, trainings, and resources to build and sustain the capacity of UK Extension faculty.
 Please use the narrative to demonstrate how publications, programs, trainings, service, and applied research contribute to a clear set of program priorities.
 Provide details of any innovative delivery methods for programs or information.
 Quantify contributions to multi-disciplinary/team efforts within academic units, colleges, the University, or national colleagues.
 Please specifically discuss how you incorporate agents and county staff in your program from planning through implementation and evaluation.
 Connections to county, regional, or state needs assessments are especially noteworthy.
 Do not limit your statement to those concerning formal, funded projects or programs.

-2023 Guidelines for Faculty Annual Performance Reviews (APR) Narrative Statement
+2024 Guidelines for Faculty Annual Performance Reviews (APR) Narrative Statement